puzzle/microservices-lab/content/en/docs/02/_index.md

 In this lab we will have a look at our shop application.
 The implementation consists of a monolith with its own postgresql database.

-The application is a small shop and stock service.
-It provides an RESTful interface which can be used to order articles.
+The application is a small shop including a stock inventory.
+It provides an RESTful API which is used to create orders.
-The internal stock count is managed by decreasing the article count whenever it is needed.
-If an order includes an article which is not or not completely in stock the order will be rejected.
+The article stock count has to be decreasing whenever an article is ordered.
+If an order includes an article which is not in stock the order will not be completed.

+We will use monitoring and tracing for our application.

 ## Lab Overview

+Our environment looks like this:

 ![Environment](monolith.png)